 Other church sites near the Old City of Antalya:

-- Alp Orthodox church (Agios Alypios) which now hosts the Russian Orthodox Church near Yenikapi in Kaleiçi.
+- Alp Orthodox church (Agios Alypios), which now hosts the Russian Orthodox Church near Yenikapi in Kaleiçi.

-- Yivli Minaret Mosque – built upon the ruins of Aya İonnis Tu Teoloğu Church.[15]https://etd.lib.metu.edu.tr/upload/12620242/index.pdf A former six-domed Byzantine church.
+- Yivli Minaret Mosque – built upon the ruins of Aya İonnis Tu Teoloğu Church.[17]https://etd.lib.metu.edu.tr/upload/12620242/index.pdf A former six-domed Byzantine church.
 If one visits there, notice the 12 pillars from the former church.
 Other sites verify a church there.
+Check out my walking tour near the upper port area that explores this.

 - Aziz Theodoros School – still researching the mentioning of this school.